PacktPublishing/Network-Automation-with-Go/ch12/testbed/README.md

 PLAY RECAP ***********************************************************************************************************
 localhost                  : ok=25   changed=1    unreachable=0    failed=0    skipped=4    rescued=0    ignored=0
 testbed                    : ok=31   changed=20   unreachable=0    failed=0    skipped=5    rescued=0    ignored=0
 ```

-You can find the VM access details in the logs, as the previous output shows.
-Look for something similar to: `ssh -i /tmp/id_rsa_testbed fedora@ec2-3-94-8-154.compute-1.amazonaws.com`.
+You can find the VM access details in the logs, as the preceding output shows.
+Look for something similar to: `ssh -i my_key fedora@ec2-3-94-8-154.compute-1.amazonaws.com` or `ssh -i my_key ubuntu@ec2-3-88-180-178.compute-1.amazonaws.com`.

 ## Virtual Machine Options

 ### Instance Size

 AWS offers different instance types.
 You can select any type you prefer, based on your vCPU/Memory preference, and price constraints.
-By default, the playbook selects a `t2.micro` instance, which is the only free option you have as part of the [AWS Free Tier].
-You can check the hourly pricing for other instance types at [On-Demand Plans for Amazon EC2].
+By default, the playbook selects a `t2.micro` instance, which is the only free option you have as part of the [AWS Free Tier][].
+You can check the hourly pricing for other instance types at [On-Demand Plans for Amazon EC2][].
 The next table shows some examples.

 Instance name | On-Demand hourly rate | vCPU | Memory
 --- | --- | --- | ---